 Talking about weight is never easy.
 No matter what you do or say, it is ultimately up to your loved one to decide how they will follow through.
 Remember that even if your loved one is initially hurt, it doesn’t mean they don’t hear you.
 Use sensitivity and love, and above all give your loved one the respect and space to find their own way.

-At The Psych Professionals we have a team of highly skilled Psychologists whom can assist with our eating disorder treatment.
+At The Psych Professionals we have a team of highly skilled Psychologists whom can assist with general weight loss difficulties.

 Reference: Dr J Kromberg (www.psychologytoday.com)